cunnie/writings/NaNoWriMo.md

 "Then what happened?"

 "We were at a dead-end.
 We had been stuck for six months.
 It was time to wrap things up.
-We spoke to our sponsor andtold them we weren't making progress, and that it was time to wrap-up the project."
+We spoke to our sponsor and told them we weren't making progress, and that it was time to wrap-up the project."

 "Early termination?"